Health Professions and Nursing

 - Ian Sheriff, Academic Partnership Lead for Dementia, University of Plymouth

-For the past three years the Clinical Education Team have arranged international visits to broaden students’ cultural awareness and immerse them into different clinical environments and experiences.
+For the past three years we have arranged international visits to broaden students’ cultural awareness and immerse them into different clinical environments and experiences.
 In 2018 and 2019 we visited Amsterdam, where students attended a lecture on euthanasia from NVVE society, visited a specialist dementia nursing home and received a talk from the Prostitution Information Centre.

 In March 2020, we organised an international trip to Budapest, with the aim to provide the opportunity for students to visit a range of clinical settings across Hungarian Health & Social Care.
 Visits included the Philantrope Foundation (addict rehabilitation), Vadaskert Foundation (child psychiatry) and the Peto Institute (Children’s Cerebral Palsy Centre).